In the future, Mickey Mouse will juggle all your sins and weaknesses in his big, mutant hands.

-So I was having dinner the other night with an acquaintance who works in a difficult-to-define area of, I suppose, “design research.”
-His job requires him to do things like discover how people are bootstrapping networked drones on the Afghan-Pakistan border.
-Edge cases of human behavior around emergent technologies.
-On paper, he’s a scientist, economist, and researcher, but he does get shot at from time to time.
+So I was having dinner the other night with an acquaintance who works in a difficult-to-define area of, I suppose, “design research”.
+His job requires him to do things like, for example, discover how people are bootstrapping networked drones on the Afghan-Pakistan border.
+Edge cases of human behaviour around emergent technologies.
+On paper, he’s a scientist, economist and researcher, but he does get shot at from time to time.
 Anyway, picture this: I’m getting quite deep into my own research on the varieties of Polish vodka at the bar when he says, “Take a minute and look around at the people in this room.
 And then tell me what you want to know about them.”

 “I want,” I say, “to know why that man is wearing a plastic hairband.”

 I reel off six or seven things, along the lines of noting the nervous couple with the age difference and wanting to know which company they clearly both worked for and how long she’d been married and whether the ring was as cheap as it looked.
 That sort of thing.

 “Imagine being able to find out,” my friend said.
 “While you’re sitting here.”

 This is part of what some people are calling contextual computing.
 There are an awful lot of things that are on the verge of being all connected together and becoming interrogable.
 It’s happened in the spook sector already, in bits and pieces.
 Trapwire, a “threat mitigation system”, uses camera surveillance and data-mining to look for “pre-attack indicators”.
 Reportedly, it’s not hooked into a facial-recognition system.
 Of course, if it were, it would probably also be wired to one of the biggest public repositories of tagged faces in the world – Facebook.